 N.N.B.
 You might want to reply to the blockee to make sure you have their actual name given @opheliabenson and @opheIiabenson are not the same id… Look again the ‘L’ is a capital ‘I’ … Just replace the @ with a + then send it to the block bot –> would be embarrassing if anyone blocked the real Ophelia.

 UPDATE: There is now a review step so anyone added to L2/3 requires a second blocker to also add them before they go in.
+So all tweets to alert blockers to review a proposed add go to @Block_Review, another blocker then adding confirms the addition.
 This is to remove the possibility of accidentally adding people and also means people added in haste are not put in for no good reason.
 Those added only once stay in #Level4 until someone else confirms or they are added again.
 There is also the possibility for people previously added to be “removed” by putting them in #Level4, see #ReLevel below.

 REPORTING: As well as or an alternative to adding accounts there is the ability to report on tweets: -